 PF- Dave DeBusschere (16.0 ppg, 43.9% FG, 71.6% FT, 10.7 rpg, 3.1 apg in 435 games)- A vital member of the Knicks’ championship front lines.
 A tireless worker in the paint and a selfless teammate.
-Other Knicks’ PFs (Spencer Haywood and Ken Sears) had no chance.
+Based on impact on the franchise, other Knicks’ PFs (Spencer Haywood and Ken Sears) had no chance.

 PG- Maurice Cheeks (12.2 ppg, 52.8% FG, 79% FT, 7.3 apg, 2.3 spg in 853 games)- A solid floor leader and one of the best defensive guards of his era.
 With Iverson falling into the two-guard category, Cheeks’ only competition was the easily outclassed Eric Snow.